Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Remember, menopause yoga is not just about physical poses but also about nurturing your emotional and mental health.
 So, roll out your mat, choose your yoga plan wisely, listen to your body, and embark on this transformative journey with compassion and patience.
 As you reap the benefits of yoga, your body (and everybody around you) will thank you for it.

-* In my membership, My Menopause Yoga Journey, members report how much better they feel practicing a short sequence 3 or 4 times per week compared to one weekly class of 60 minutes.
+* In my online yoga for menopause membership, My Menopause Yoga Journey, members report how much better they feel simply by practicing a short sequence just 3 times per week compared to one weekly class of 60 minutes.

-Why not enjoy a 7-day FREE trial of online yoga for menopause and see what all the fuss is about?
+Then, why not enjoy a 7-day FREE trial of our membership and see what all the fuss is about?

 About Julie Ann Garrido: